 If your shares are held with a broker firm other than Schwab, ask your broker how they prefer to transfer non-DTC eligible mutual fund shares to Pomona.
 Some mutual fund shares held at other brokers can be transferred to Pomona's Schwab Account and others cannot, so to avoid delays, we like to check with Schwab before your broker initiates a transfer.
-Please contact Carol Klitgaard in the Investments Office or call (909) 621-8115 so she can confirm whether Schwab is able to accept the specific mutual fund shares you want to transfer.
+Please contact Investments Office so we can confirm whether Schwab is able to accept the specific mutual fund shares you want to transfer.

 If your mutual fund shares are held directly with the mutual fund company and are not DTC eligible, please contact your mutual fund company for their instructions on how to transfer shares to charity.
 Because your account information is confidential, mutual fund companies will not talk to representatives of Pomona about the transfer process, will not send us forms, and will not allow us to initiate a transfer for you.
 Sometimes, for example, the College must establish an account with the mutual fund company to receive the shares, but the process can be different for different companies.
-For customized plans for transferring non-DTC eligible mutual fund shares to Pomona, please email Carol Klitgaard in the Investments Office or call (909) 621-8115.
+For customized plans for transferring non-DTC eligible mutual fund shares to Pomona, please email Investments Office.

 Valuation and Your Charitable Deduction